RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 - **Camera (USB webcam)** for image acquisition and target detection
 - **ICM20948 IMU** for measuring orientation and motion
-- **Barometer** for height estimation and stabilization

-The IMU and barometer data undergo filtering and fusion, providing stable orientation and altitude feedback.
 The camera provides vision-based input used primarily for high-level object detection and tracking.

 ### Active ROS Topics (place holder)